MatthewHockert/MatthewHockert.github.io/_pages/flashcards.md

 ## Anki Flashcards

-During my PhD, I relied heavily on Anki flashcards as a core study tool, particularly for theory-heavy and methods-intensive material.
+During my PhD, I relied heavily on Anki flashcards as a core study tool.
 I’m sharing a subset of the decks I built below.

 ### Available Decks